Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 Upgrading Unity to the 2022.3 LTS version also forced me to migrate from the now legacy Oculus integration, that was directly available from the Unity package registry, to the new Meta SDKs, that are either available from the Unity Asset Store or directly via Meta's npm registry.
 (Side note: The Unity package manager builds upon npm.
 Therefore other npm registries can be added and then directly used inside the Unity Editor's package manager.)
 I first went with the Asset Store version as I was already used to its integration workflow as I am also using other assets from there, but I had to switch to Meta's npm registry later on, when I added continuous integration (CI) and continuous delivery (CD) to my git repository, since the Asset Store always requires authentication with an Unity account, even for free assets, and my CI system does not support this for the Asset Store at the moment.

-As part of the modernization of Meta's integration I also switched from the existing, standard game objects that have Meta scripts attached, to [Meta SDKs' building blocks](https://developer.oculus.com/blog/accelerate-development-mixed-reality-building-blocks-unity-meta-quest-developers/).
+As part of the modernization of Meta's integration, I also switched from the existing, standard game objects that have Meta scripts attached, to [Meta SDKs' building blocks](https://developer.oculus.com/blog/accelerate-development-mixed-reality-building-blocks-unity-meta-quest-developers/).

 Unity itself has several official packages for XR development.
 I experimented around with several of them, but ultimately do not use them in my final state of the project.
 Those XR packages do not seem to be compatible with Meta SDKs, therefore would have required me to re-implement everything and re-learn a lot.
 For this, the time was to limited.
 However, I have the impression that Unity's XR packages are probably a solid choice for any new project, for several reason: